 Question 5: Ok, now you have to actually do a bit of work if you want to be sure that it will fit before you buy one.
 You need to find a ruler and measure the distance between the center of the posts as shown in the picture below.

 If the post separation greater than 1 3/4 inches but less than 2 1/4 inches: Congratulations!
-Any String Butler Model will fit this guitar.
-Choose any of the String Butler’s found at this link.
+Either the V2 or V3 String Butler Model will fit this guitar.
+Choose one of these models at this link.

 If the post separation is greater than 1 3/8 inches but less than 1 3/4 inches: Congratulations! the V2 String Butler will fit this guitar.
 You can find the most popular black version at this link.